NousResearch/Open-Reasoning-Tasks/tasks/deductive-logic-puzzles.md

-Name: Deductive Logic Puzzles
+# Deductive Logic Puzzles

-Description: This task involves solving deductive logic puzzles to evaluate the model's ability to use given information, make logical inferences, and arrive at a correct conclusion.
+## Description: This task involves solving deductive logic puzzles to evaluate the model's ability to use given information, make logical inferences, and arrive at a correct conclusion.

-Example(s):
+## Modality: Text only

+## Examples:

-- Example 1:
+### Example 1:

 Input: